-Canadian government funding programs are positioned to offset business improvement project expenses.
-When used strategically, these funding programs can be leveraged for most growth and investment-oriented projects.
-Businesses who are the most successful with funding can build a thorough funding plan consisting of programs that covers all facets of their strategic plan to optimize their funding potential while minimizing their financial commitment.
+Canadian government funding programs are well positioned to offset business improvement project expenses.
+When used strategically, these funding programs can be leveraged for many growth and investment-oriented projects.
+Businesses who are the most successful with funding can build a thorough funding plan that consists of programs that cover a wide range of strategic projects to optimize their funding potential, while minimizing their financial commitment.

 Both federally and provincially, Canadian governments allocate money to provide small businesses with government grants, repayable funding, vouchers, and tax incentives.

 These funding types are often used by businesses to extend their cash flow and execute projects at a scale and speed that they would not be able to accomplish independently.

 Small businesses often struggle to finance expansion activities due to limited cash flow.
 Achieving new efficiencies, increasing production, expanding into foreign markets, or implementing other projects require significant financial investment and are often difficult challenges for businesses.
 Business expansion funding is often available for the following:

 - Export market entrance and expansion,

 - Facility expansion or retrofits,

 - Adoption of advanced technologies (capital and software).

 Grants and loans in the business expansion and exporting bucket can range from up to 10%–75%.